Skip to main content

 External quality assurance performed by the municipalities

-• The municipal council prepares a quality report every two years in compliance with the Consolidation Act on Primary and Lower Secondary Education.
+• The municipal council prepares a quality report every two years in compliance with the Act on Primary and Lower Secondary Education.
 The quality report is published.

 • Several assessment measures are used in quality assurance.
 For further information on evaluation and assessment in single-structure education please consult chapter 5.3.